jgonzaga35/generic/README.md

 }
 ```

-Write your reasonings to how your code protects against these 3 cases in `answers.md`
+Write your reasonings to how your code protects against these 3 cases in `answers.md`.

+Could you write a test case to demonstrate the issues at play here?
+Try creating a test case with a lot of data to demonstrate the issue (no tests cases are provided for this task).
+Document in answers.md why you think your test case shows off the issue.

+Finally, fix your code in reduce to handle this parallelism.

+> Very little code has to be written here, don't overcomplicate it.

 ## Submission